 “All organizations start with WHY, but only the great ones keep their WHY clear year after year.
 Those who forget WHY they were founded show up to the race every day to outdo someone else instead of to outdo themselves.
 The pursuit, for those who lose sight of WHY they are running the race, is for the medal or to beat someone else.”

-Ask yourself: What motivates you to pursue a creative career?
+Questions to ponder: What motivates you to pursue a creative career?
 Is it a desire to boost your identity, get ahead, and impress people?
 Or a desire to pursue your big why?

 Why are you doing it?